How do you retain self-belief throughout your CAT preparation?

-An important aspect of preparing for CAT exam is to maintain your concentration and drive towards your training for the entire duration.
+An important aspect of preparing for the CAT exam is to maintain your concentration and drive towards your training for the entire duration.
 Too often, candidates do not include the importance of motivation while drawing up their study plan.
 While due diligence and sincerity do help, remaining motivated throughout your preparation period becomes a serious task.

 So, how do you remain focused and motivated towards the task at hand?
 Here are a few tips to help you out: